linuxkit/linuxkit/README.md

-If you already have a Go build environment and installed the source in your `GOPATH` you can do `go install github.com/docker/moby/cmd/moby` to install the `moby` tool instead, and then use `moby moby.yaml` to build the example configuration.
+If you already have a Go build environment and installed the source in your `GOPATH` you can do `go install github.com/docker/moby/cmd/moby` to install the `moby` tool instead, and then use `moby build moby.yaml` to build the example configuration.

 #### Build requirements